Building a Community, for Autism

 Taking Autism Awareness into the Community

-She began with her workplace: the Los Angeles County Fire Department.
-She is communications manager of the fire department, one of the nation’s largest.
-She joined the department after a previous career as an award-winning television and radio journalist and producer.
+She began with her workplace at the time: the Los Angeles County Fire Department, one of the nation’s largest.
+She joined the department as communications manager after a previous career as an award-winning television and radio journalist and producer.

 She wanted to help firefighters and paramedics better understand autism, and to help people with autism feel more comfortable around first responders.

 So she created the Sirens of Silence program for the fire department, which also includes lifeguards who protect beachgoers along the county’s coast.
-Sirens of Silence trains first responders on autism and other conditions, and also sponsors community events for people on the spectrum.
+Sirens of Silence trains first responders on autism and other conditions.
+It also sponsors community events for people on the spectrum.

 Emergency lights and sirens can be uncomfortable or scary for people who are very sensitive to loud noises and bright lights, as many autistic people are.
 As a result, they may react unpredictably in an emergency.
 Sirens of Silence sponsors events where children can meet first responders and lifeguards, and see and touch their equipment and vehicles, all in a quiet setting.

-“Creating the Sirens of Silence program was how we, as a family, could ensure that first responders would instantly ‘get it’ once they engage with someone who has special needs,” she says.
-She hopes other fire departments will adopt the program.
+“Creating the Sirens of Silence program was how we, as a family, could ensure that first responders would instantly ‘get it’ once they engage with someone who has special needs,” says Zarsadiaz-Ige, who now manages communications for the Los Angeles County Department of Mental Health.

 All About Liam

-Liam, who is 7, is not sensitive to noise or light, but he has a sensitive nose, his mother says.
-He will smell or sniff things that other children might ignore.
+Liam, who is 10, is not sensitive to noise or light, but he has a sensitive nose, his mother says.
+He will smell or sniff things that others might ignore.

-Zarsadiaz-Ige says that she wants Liam to be able to do whatever he wishes to do when he grows up.
+Zarsadiaz-Ige says that she wants Liam to do whatever he wishes to do when he grows up.
 That is also a reason the family joined SPARK, to increase our understanding of autism.

 The Diversity of Autism

-Phillip Ige says he hopes that SPARK will find ways to educate people about “the different shades of autism,” a condition that affects people in different ways along a wide spectrum.
+Autistic people have some similarities, but they also have different traits and needs for support.
+Phillip Ige, a photojournalist, says he hopes that SPARK will find ways to educate people about “the different shades of autism,” because autism affects people in varied ways.

 Interested in joining SPARK?
 Here’s what you should know.